hnzcwxw/Python-Data-Structure-Algorithm/README.md

 # Python-Data-Structure-Algorithm
-1. Data Structure
-2. Algorithm
+1. Implement the array
+2. Implement the two-dimensional array
+3. Implement the matrix
+4. Implement the game of life